Thursday, December 27, 2012

 Wonderful Sailors

 Lucky for us that our chosen waiting spot to depart, Chichime, was a wonderful location.
-We could have easily stayed for a extended period, but of course when you have cleared out of a country you are suppose to leave.
-The great looking weather opportunity started to get pushed out and started to deteriorate a little.
+We could have easily stayed for an extended period, but of course, when you have cleared out of a country, you are supposed to leave.
+The great-looking weather opportunity started to get pushed out and started to deteriorate a little.
 We decided to delay our departure til Friday morning.
-Friday morning the wind had not abated and the seas off San Blas were running six feet, so we decided to wait until later in the day.
-The winds blew steady all day until around four, at which time they suddenly dropped to almost zero.
-The seas were still rough so we again delayed until Saturday morning.
-During the night the winds were calm and waking Saturday morning the seas looked good.
-As soon as we pulled anchor the winds picked up again.
+Friday morning, the wind had not abated, and the seas off San Blas were running six feet, so we decided to wait until later in the day.
+The winds blew steadily all day until around four, at which time they suddenly dropped to almost zero.
+The seas were still rough, so we again delayed until Saturday morning.
+During the night, the winds were calm, and upon waking Saturday morning, the seas looked good.
+As soon as we pulled anchor, the winds picked up again.

-The wind direction the entire trip was north north east and our rhumb line was northwest, so we motor sailed as close to the wind as possible and tried to get as much easting as possible in case the wind backed more to the north.
+The wind direction for the entire trip was north-north-east east and our rhumb line was northwest, so we motor-sailed as close to the wind as possible and tried to get as much easting as possible in case the wind backed more to the north.
 The wind ranged between 15 to 25 knots the entire trip.
-We managed to gain about fifteen miles to the east but in the end we didn't need it, so the last few miles was a nice ride as we gave up the ground we had made.
+We managed to gain about fifteen miles to the east, but in the end, we didn't need it, so the last few miles were a nice ride as we gave up the ground we had made.

 So here we are, already studying the weather models for our next trip, also knowing the weather may not do as the models forecast.